dinhyen/blog/content/en/post/2011-05-30-costa-rica-day-3-thursday-arenal.md

 - travel
 date: "2011-05-30T00:00:00Z"
 tags:
-- Costa Rica
-- German Bakery
-- Lake Arenal
+- costa rica
-- San Carlos River
+- wildlife
 title: Costa Rica Day 3 (Thursday) - Arenal
 ---
 I lay awake at night pondering how we were going to see more critters.
 As it turned out, we didn't even have to leave the hotel.